Lhuntse District: Culture

-Lhuntse is culturally part of eastern Bhutan.
+Lhuentse is culturally part of eastern Bhutan.
 The languages and lifestyle of its inhabitants may be contrasted against the dominant western Ngalop culture.

 This region is renowned as a textiles producing region and as the ancestral homeland of the Bhutanese royal family.
+It is also well known for the domestic tourism spots such as Singye Dzong, Sangwai Draduk, Rinchen Bumpa, Takila, Yamalung, Rawabee Lhakhang, Khampalung Ney Tshachu and Phuningla.

 Alcohol

 Eastern Bhutanese culture is distinctive in its high alcohol consumption in relation to other parts of Bhutan.
 Ara, the traditional alcohol of Bhutan, is most often home made from rice or maize, either fermented or distilled.
 It may only be legally produced and consumed privately.
 Ara production is unregulated in method and quality.
 Its sale has been prohibited in Bhutan and enforced since a severe crackdown.
-However, because Ara returns far more profit than other forms of maize, many Bhutanese farmers have pressed for legal reform.
+However, because ara returns far more profit than other forms of maize, many Bhutanese farmers have pressed for legal reform.

 The Bhutanese government, meanwhile, is intent on discouraging excessive alcohol consumption, abuse, and associated diseases through taxation and regulation.

-Through government efforts to reduce ara production and consumption in Lhuntse District, locals conceded in 2011 that something should be done to curb the distinctly eastern Bhutanese tradition of heavy drinking.
+Through government efforts to reduce ara production and consumption in Lhuentse District, locals conceded in 2011 that something should be done to curb the distinctly eastern Bhutanese tradition of heavy drinking.
 The government's strategy is to reduce ara production and consumption gradually until it is eliminated.
 Alcoholism and ara production have been notable topics of political discussion Bhutan, especially at the local level.
 Ara, however, is culturally relevant for its religious and medicinal uses.
 In 2011, the government passed its Alcohol Control Regulation, which imposed up to three times the previous taxes on alcohol.
 As a result, alcohol sales have dropped and prices have risen.

 Languages

-Lhuntse is home to a variety of language groups.
+Lhuentse is home to a variety of language groups.
 In the east, Dzala an East Bodish language, is spoken.
-In southern Lhuntse, Chocangacakha, a sister language to Dzongkha, is spoken.
+In southern Lhuentse, Chocangacakha, a sister language to Dzongkha, is spoken.
 The northern and western parts of the district are known as the Kurtö region, where inhabitants speak the East Bodish Kurtöp language.